 Government of Canada (GoC) five-year bond yields were one basis point lower for the week, closing at 1.46% on Friday.
 Five-year GoC bonds remain locked in a range between 1.35% and 1.50%, with market five-year fixed rates fluctuating between 2.99% and 3.04%.
 As always, borrowers who know where to look can find mortgage planners offering anywhere from five to ten basis points off of those rates, depending on the terms and conditions (some of which are quite important).

 Variable-rate discounts are available in the prime minus 0.40% range (which works out to 2.60% using today’s prime rate).
 While five-year variable rates only offer a small saving over their equivalent five-year fixed rates, last week’s BoC announcements provided further reassurance that this saving should remain in place for the foreseeable future.

 The bottom line: I have long argued that the BoC’s warnings about near-term higher rates would not come to fruition and the Bank’s latest revisions to its interest-rate guidance confirm this view.
 With that question now put to rest I don’t think it’s crazy to wonder whether the next move in the overnight rate, when it eventually does come, has as much chance of being a decrease as an increase.
-(And that’s especially true if the BoC’s latest international GDP growth forecasts are on the money.)David Larock is an independent full-time mortgage planner and industry insider.
+(And that’s especially true if the BoC’s latest international GDP growth forecasts are on the money.)David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.